Skip to content

 The engine is the central orchestrator.
 It holds references to the provider, state, and handler registry.
 Its two main methods are:

 • plan() — Compares desired resources against current state.
 Optionally refreshes state first (default: yes).
+Runs a validation pass that checks depends_on references and zone references before computing the diff.
 Returns a Plan containing a list of ResourceChange items, each with an action: create, update, delete, or no-op.

 • apply() — Executes a plan.
 Processes changes in topological order (respecting depends_on and inferred dependencies).
 Updates the state file after each successful operation.
 If a resource fails, the error is raised with a partial ApplyResult so you can see what succeeded.